Mushabbarahmed/django_website/README.md

-# big mart sales prediction using ml and Flask
+# big mart sales prediction using ml and Flask.

 Note: To run this